irmir/course-project/README.md

-This is a responsive training project.
-I have done using mostly flexbox if needed.
-As tried to practise my JavaScript, I put several elements written in vanilla JS, without using JQuery or other plugins.
+It's a responsive landing page.
+Slider, smooth scroll and fading and appearing text were implemented in native JavaScript, without using JQuery or other libraries.